groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/java/advanced-options/download-files-amazon-s3-aws-sdk-java-groupdocs-signature/_index.md

 You now have everything you need to download files from Amazon S3 using Java.
 We've covered the basics (authentication, client setup, file downloads), common pitfalls (wrong regions, permission issues), and advanced topics (performance optimization, security best practices).

-**Key Takeaways:**
+**Key Takeaways**
-- Always use proper credential management (environment variables or IAM roles)
+- Always use proper credential management (environment variables, IAM roles)
-- Match your S3 client's region to your bucket's region
+- Match your S3 client’s region to your bucket’s region
-- Use try-with-resources for automatic stream cleanup
+- Use try‑with‑resources for automatic stream cleanup
-- Optimize buffer sizes based on file sizes
+- Optimize buffer sizes and consider Transfer Manager for large files
-- Grant only necessary IAM permissions
+- Grant only the permissions your application truly needs

-**Next Steps:**
+**Next Steps**
-- Implement S3 downloads in your own project
+- Implement the code snippets in your own project
 - Explore GroupDocs.Signature for document signing workflows
-- Check out AWS Transfer Manager for large file handling
+- Check out AWS Transfer Manager for multipart downloads
-- Monitor performance with AWS CloudWatch
+- Monitor performance with CloudWatch and adjust buffer/connection settings as needed

 Ready to level up your S3 integration?
 Start with the code examples above and adapt them to your specific needs.